 - In a medium mixing bowl, whisk together yogurt, peanut butter, cinnamon and vanilla.
 Taste mixture.
 It will be tart.
 If you'd like it sweeter, add 2 tbsp honey or maple syrup.
 Fold in sliced banana.

 - Spoon mixture into prepared pan and use a rubber spatula to smooth the top.
+(Or freeze into popsicle molds!)
+Add any toppings you fancy, like granola, pecans, blueberries, or chocolate chips.
 Place in freezer and freeze for about 3 hours, or until set.

 - Once frozen, slice into 8-10 bars.
-Let bars sit for 5 minutes at room temperature before serving, if desired.
-Store in the freezer.
+Let bars sit for 5 minutes at room temperature before serving so they're easier to eat.
+Store in the freezer for up to 3 months.

 Notes